Robust Online Learning over Networks: Proposed algorithm and convergence results

-Therefore, one can interpret the DOT-ADMM Algorithm as being characterized by an affine operator with an additive error that depends on the higher order terms $o(x - x^*)$.
-But since affine operators are metric subregular~\cite{robinson1981some,Themelis19}, then the DOT-ADMM Algorithm is metric subregular around the optimal solution $x^*$.
-Finally, since the additive error vanishes around $x^*$, then we can apply Theorem~\ref{thm:loc-msr-static-converr} and prove that linear convergence can be achieved locally.
+Therefore, one can interpret DOT-ADMM as being characterized by an affine operator with an additive error that depends on the higher order terms $o(x - x^\star)$.
+But since affine operators are metric subregular~\cite{robinson1981some,Themelis19}, then the DOT-ADMM operator is metric subregular around the optimal solution $x^\star$.
+Finally, since the additive error vanishes around $x^\star$, then we can apply Theorem~\ref{thm:loc-msr-static-converr} (and, specifically, the particular cases outlined in Corollary \ref{cor:stochastic}) and prove that linear convergence can be achieved locally in mean square.